Encode Inline Style Using CSS and CSS Flex in Semi-Diplomatic Transcriptions

 CSS Flex allows us to truthfully encode and accurately render features that cannot

-be captured by standard CSS.
+be captured by the layouts allowed by typical CSS.

-CSS typically uses
+CSS typically uses either

 blockformatting, which renders an element on the line below the previous element, or